Understanding Dementia

 Part 3: Exploring Dementia and Memory Loss

-Alzheimer's disease and other dementias are not a part of normal aging.
+Dementia is not a part of normal aging.

-Almost 40 per cent of people over the age of 65 experience some form of memory loss.
+Almost 40 percent of people over the age of 65 experience some form of memory loss.
 When there is no underlying medical condition causing this memory loss, it is known as "age-associated memory impairment," which is considered a part of the normal aging process.
-Sometimes it is called "age related memory loss."
+Sometimes, it is called “age-related memory loss.”

 ,

-What is Alzheimer's disease?
+What is dementia?

 Dispelling the Myths